Great Synagogue (Białystok): History

 The synagogue was located on Suraska Street.
 Construction began in 1909, and the building was completed in 1913.
 It was designed by Szlojme (Shlomo) Jakow Rabinowicz and included three Byzantine Revival-style domes: a large one with a 10 m spire over the main hall with two smaller ones flanking it over the side halls.

 On the morning of June 27, 1941, Nazi troops from Police Battalion 309 of the Ordnungspolizei surrounded the town square by the Great Synagogue and forced residents from their homes into the street.
 Some were shoved up against building walls and shot dead.
 Others, some 700-800 men, women and children, were locked in the synagogue, which was then set on fire; there they burned to death.
 The Nazi onslaught continued with the grenading of numerous homes and further shootings.
 As the flames from the synagogue spread and merged with the grenade fires, the entire square was engulfed.
-On that day, some 3,000 Jews lost their lives.
+On that day, some 3,000 Jews were killed.